eelregit/cosmosnips/README.rst

 cosmosnips
 ==========

-Snippets for simple calculation in cosmology.
+Snippets for simple calculations in cosmology.
-To use them interactively, run ``ipython -i cosmosnips.py``.
+To use them interactively, run ``ipython -i cosmosnips.py`` in a shell.